 Once tears and mucus have spread over the surface of the eye, they drain into the nose through small openings at the inner corner of the eye.
 Each opening is called a lacrimal puncta, or a puncta lacrimalia.
 Some people wake up in the morning with dried particles of mucus in the corner of their eyes due to inadequate drainage while they are asleep and not blinking.

+An abnormally large amount of mucus is made in some health disorders.
 Cystic fibrosis results from a mutation in both copies of the gene for a protein called cystic fibrosis transmembrane conductance regulator, or CFTR.
-A major symptom of the disorder is excessive production of a thick mucus.
+A major symptom is excessive production of a thick mucus.

 Cystic fibrosis is a genetic disorder in which the body makes mucus that is much thicker and stickier than normal mucus.
 The thick mucus can't move very easily and collects in body passages.
 Mucus in the breathing tubes makes it difficult to breathe and frequently leads to bacterial infections.
 Mucus often blocks the tube that transports digestive enzymes out of the pancreas to the small intestine, resulting in reduced digestion of foods - especially carbohydrates and fats - and therefore reduced nutrient absorption.

 People with cystic fibrosis generally have a shortened lifespan.
 However, the good news is that the average lifespan is increasing rapidly in many countries due to improved treatments.
 The goal of research is to give patients a normal lifespan and a better quality of life.
 As the teenager in the video below describes, a significant part of each day in a CF patient's life is spent on treatments to clear the lungs.
 Hospitalizations are sometimes necessary to accomplish this process.
 In addition, digestive enzymes must be taken with all meals and snacks in order to obtain enough nutrients from food.

 Living With Cystic Fibrosis